5 Growth Strategies for Next Year

 If you want to grow your business or double your business profits – you need to double your marketing efforts.
 It’s your strategic marketing effort that will really help you generate the biggest return in growth.

-Listen: you cannot afford to be a best-kept secret if you want to grow, if you want to serve more people or if you want to make a bigger difference in the world.
+You cannot afford to be a best-kept secret if you want to grow, if you want to serve more people or if you want to make a bigger difference in the world.
 If you want to pay yourself more than that stat that says that most self-employed people pay themselves less than $22,000 a year, you need to make a strategic change.

 You need to double down on your marketing in order to make it all happen.